awjlogan/emon32-fw/README.md

 ### Run time configuration

 The _emon32_ firmware is compatible with the OpenEnergyMonitor [emonPi2 configuration](https://docs.openenergymonitor.org/emonpi2/configuration.html) options, which can be accessed through the debug serial link.

+> [!NOTE]
+> All options can be listed by entering `?`.

-In addition, the following options are added:
+The following options are added:

 |Command    |Definition                                             |
 |-----------|-------------------------------------------------------|